shaunwa/react-code-challenge/README.md

 ## Paying attention to:
 - How you split code for components
 - Reusability of the components
-- Code repetitions and reusability
+- Code repetition and reusability
 - Working in accordance with good practices in general

 ## Delivery
-Delivery the application by link to public repo or zip file
+Open a PR and send us a message with your Github username and will review!
+We look forward to your submission :)